 Medieval records are incomplete and unlikely to capture poorer people, but they give an idea of where the earliest Derbyshires lived.
 Surnames were uncommon.
 The likelihood of having a surname increased with wealth.
 It is not until the 1400s or later that most people in Lancashire had a surname, regardless of their social class2.

-There is evidence of Derbyshires starting near Prescot in the 1200s, moving south into the Leyland Hundred in the 1300s, before becoming common in the West Derby and Salford Hundreds in the 1600s.
+There is evidence of Derbyshires starting near Preston in the 1200s, moving south into the Leyland Hundred in the 1300s, before becoming common in the West Derby and Salford Hundreds in the 1600s.
 It is unclear whether these later clusters of Derbyshires descended from the earlier clusters, whether they took on the surname separately at a later time, or whether they were there all along but were too poor to show up in the paper trail.

 It seems likely that the Darbyshires of Rivington are related to the Derbyshires of Leyland Hundred.
 Rivington is in Salford Hundred, just on the border with Leyland Hundred.
 Many of the Rivington Darbyshires’ descendants lived in Leyland villages while continuing to be baptised, married, and buried at Rivington Church.

 Early Derbyshire migrants to America often dropped the -shire from their surname, leaving just Derby.
-For example, a John in Massachusetts (1672–1725) is recorded as Darby, Darbe, Darbeyshier, Derbyshare, and Derbyshire14.
+For example, a John in Massachusetts (1672–1725) is recorded as Darby, Darbe, Darbeyshier, Derbyshare, and Derbyshire16.
 This may have been influenced by Darby’s wider dispersion in the British Isles.
 It may also have been a convenient shortening.

 Only four “de Derbyshires” were recorded in the lay subsidy returns of 1332.
-The men in question are John de Derbishire in Charnock Richard, Robert de Derbyshire in Standish-with-Langtree, John de Derbyshire in Coppul-with-Worthington, and Adam de Derbyshire in Wrightington20.
+The men in question are John de Derbishire in Charnock Richard, Robert de Derbyshire in Standish-with-Langtree, John de Derbyshire in Coppul-with-Worthington, and Adam de Derbyshire in Wrightington22.
 These are in Leylandshire, fairly close to the border with West Derbyshire.

-Lancashire’s Protestation returns contain information about 45 men and one woman with the surname Darbishire who took (or did not take) an oath of allegiance to “the true Protestant religion”21.
+Lancashire’s Protestation returns contain information about 45 men and one woman with the surname Darbishire who took (or did not take) an oath of allegiance to “the true Protestant religion”23.
 Men in England over the age of 18 were required to take this oath, making the returns somewhat akin to a census.

 The largest clusters of Derbyshires recorded in these returns were in Eccles and Flixton in Southern Salfordshire (fairly close to the border with West Derbyshire).
 For most people, only the first name, surname, and parish are recorded.
 However, additional information is noted for five men (three in Leylandshire and two just across the border in Rivington, Salfordshire):